V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 `Don't be worry about the past and don't be anxious about future.`

-when does mind recall (go back to object again and again) when ever you con
+when does mind recall (go back to object again and again) when ever you contact the object and that object gives either pleasure or pain.
+Depending on the intensity of pleasure or pain the mind will recall that object to that extend.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1MjY3NzA2OSwtMjEwMTk3OThdfQ==
+eyJoaXN0b3J5IjpbLTE5OTY3NDY2NzMsLTIxMDE5Nzk4XX0=
 -->